PS-Wizard/VotingSystem/README.md

 - [ ] UML Diagrams
 - [ ] Scoping
 - [ ] Sanity checks on each design made for functional testing.
-- [ ] Challenge any & all members on their work.

 ## FrontEnd :